Three Stages of Composition

 A subject close to the camera and her room around her.
 Light off to the right, lighting her to draw more emphasis on her.

 Abstraction removes literal, descriptive clutter, hones an image’s essence, and encourages unlimited thinking.
-This might be the difference between listening to music with no words in the tune.
+This might be the difference between listening to music with no words in the tune and with words in the song.

 Your mind is free to explore your thoughts.
-However, if the music has words in the music, then it is less abstract, even if the words are not sung.
-For example, hearing Amazing Grace played even without the words will put a more literal thought and therefore is not unlimited as the abstract music.
+However, if the music has words, it is less abstract, even if it is not sung.
+For example, hearing Amazing Grace played even without words will give a more literal thought and, therefore, is not as unlimited as abstract music.

 If the photo moves too far into abstraction, then the other parts of the triangle weaken and become just an “artistic snapshot.”